 Calculate travel distance on a paper road map using a map scale

 1. Get your roadmap, blank sheet of paper and a pencil.

 2. On your map locate the Scale.
 This is typically on the bottom or top margin of your map.
 For this example, the map has a scale indicating both miles and kilometers.
 I’m going to use miles to calculate distance.
 The map has provided a 3-mile length to reference.

 3. Using the blank sheet of paper align a corner edge of the paper with the “0” and mark-off each mile mark with a pencil to where it ends at 3 miles.
 This creates a makeshift, moveable scale that can be used on the map to measure distance.

 4. Find the starting location on the map you want to measure from.
-Align the edge of the paper (the 0 mile) with your starting location and shift the paper or map so that the paper measuring rule portion is roughly aligned to the route of travel (see the example below).
-With your pencil mark a dot at the starting point and the 3 mile point on the map.
-Write "3" on the map to indicate your first 3 miles measured (this will become your new starting point if you are measuring a distance more than 3 miles).
-You can now advance your paper aligning the 0 mile edge of the paper with the 3 mile point you wrote on the map (the new starting point).
+Align the edge of the paper (from 0 miles) with your starting location and shift the paper or map so that the paper measuring rule portion is roughly aligned to the route of travel (see the example below).
+With your pencil mark a dot at the starting point and the 3-mile point on the map.
+Write “3” on the map to indicate your first 3 miles measured (this will become your new starting point if you are measuring a distance more than 3 miles).
+You can now advance your paper aligning the 0-mile edge of the paper with the 3-mile point you wrote on the map (the new starting point).
 Repeat the process only this time mark 6 miles on the map.
 Rotate your paper if necessary to compensate for curves in the road.